oshi/oshi/FAQ.md

 What is the intended use of the oshi-core API?
 ========
-Users should create a new instance of [SystemInfo](http://dblock.github.io/oshi/apidocs/oshi-core/SystemInfo.html).
+Users should create a new instance of [SystemInfo](http://dblock.github.io/oshi/apidocs/oshi/SystemInfo.html).
 This provides access to the platform-specific hardware and software interfaces using the respective `get*()` methods.
 The interfaces in `oshi.hardware` and `oshi.software.os` provide cross-platform functionality.

-Most methods return a "snapshot" of current levels.
+Methods return a "snapshot" of current levels.
 To display values which change over time, it is intended that users poll for information no more frequently than one second.
 Disk and file system calls may incur some latency and should be polled less frequently.

 What is the intended use of the oshi-json API?
 ========